Your Rap Beats Guide for 2017

-Intel about rap beats for MC’s, rappers, poets, lyricists and all who interested.
+Intel about rap beats, rhymes and stylez for MC’s, rappers, poets, lyricists and all who interested!
+Will be frequently updated.
 Here we go!

-Another example when free beats could be harmful for your craft: Usually when I make beats – I use samples.
+Another example when free beats could be harmful for your craft: Not Cleared Samples.
+Usually when I make rap beats – I use samples.
 If I did not cleared the sample – I release it as free because of copyright issues it could bring.
 Thats why theres non-profit notification on my free beats page.
 Never use free beats in commercial projects.

 Lease | Exclusive

-If you even once searched for paid rap instrumental – you probably noticed that theres options available before purchase.
+If you even once searched for paid rap instrumental – you probably noticed that there are options available before purchase.
 Usually Lease and Exclusive to chose from.
-Pros and cons of both:
+Quick pros and cons of both:

 - Very affordable

 - Fast delivery